carlesba/freezr/Readme.md

 - **Loose new language features**.
 As *[destructuring](https://babeljs.io/docs/learn-es2015/#destructuring)*.
 - **Worring about arguments interface**.
 Your application cannot deal 100% with *[put_your_immutable_library]*'s data structure so when that function gets two objects you can't be sure how to read its data.
 - **Problems when using other libraries**.
-You'd like to use that lodas method or this redux's middleare but you have to transform your immutable-data to plain objects to do it.
+You'd like to use that [lodash](https://www.npmjs.com/package/lodash) method or this redux's middleare but you have to transform your immutable-data to plain objects to do it.
 - ***Object.freeze* it's not enough**.
 Although we *freeze* all our data we need to worry every time we create a new object.

 ## Aproach